cdeanj/coveragesampler/README.md

-Coverage Sampler: A tool for calculating the amount of a gene that is covered by a sample of alignments.
+Coverage Sampler: A simple tool for calculating the amount of a gene that is covered by a sample of alignments.

 #### Installation
 ```